Location: Platform Configuration > Settings > Advanced Settings

-- Max concurrent operations per VMware host: The maximal number of concurrent operations on all VMs on a single ESX host.
+- Max concurrent operations per VMware host: The maximum number of concurrent operations on all VMs on a single ESX host. (default 4)

-- Maximum total concurrent deployment operations: The maximal number of concurrent operations of deploying the Intigua connector on endpoints.
+- Maximum total concurrent deployment operations: The maximum number of concurrent operations of deploying the connector on endpoints. (default 5)

-- Auto-remediate policy drift: Enforce policy rules by applying management services to endpoints according to policy rules.
+- Allow automatic fix of policy exceptions: Enforce policy rules by applying management services to endpoints according to policy rules.
 If disabled, non-compliance is still marked in the Endpoint list.

 - Maximum number of retries when applying policy: When applying a management service to an endpoint by policy fails, retry this number of times.
 Relevant only if Allow automatic fix of policy exceptions (above) is enabled.